mecid/mecid.github.io/_posts/2023-01-10-mastering-charts-in-swiftui.md

 ![mastering-chart](/public/chart4.png)

-We can use different foreground styles for the *BarMark* type and style using gender value.
+We can use different foreground styles for the *BarMark* type and style them using gender value.
 It allows us to see the different ranges in a single bar.

 ```swift
 enum Gender: String {